 Victims of sexual assault should seek medical attention as soon as possible; however, a Sexual Assault Forensic Exam (SAFE) to collect evidence can only be conducted within the first 120 hours (5 days) of the sexual assault.
-In the state of Maryland, evidence collected from a SAFE exam can be stored for 20 years if the victim chooses not to file a police report.
+In the State of Maryland, evidence collected from a SAFE exam can be stored for a minimum of 20 years.

 To preserve evidence, it is recommended that victims do not bathe, shower, douche, eat, drink, smoke, brush their teeth, urinate, defecate, clean the area/linens from the scene of the assault, or change clothes before receiving medical attention.
+If clothes or linens have already been removed, place them in a paper bag.
 Victims are still encouraged to seek medical attention if any of these actions have been completed.
 Health care providers will treat injuries and prescribe medication to prevent sexually transmitted infections/diseases and pregnancy even if victims opt out of the SAFE exam.

 Victims of dating violence and domestic violence should also seek medical attention as soon as possible to identify, treat, and document injuries.
 Victims are not required to file a police report to receive a forensic medical exam.
+More information is available at oei.umbc.edu/safe.